A Tip Mount for Transporting Sensors and Tools using Soft Growing Robots: Proposed Tip Mount Design

 \subsection{Control}

-To control the motion of the soft robot body, we used the base, the joystick, and the steering control algorithm presented in \cite{CoadRAM2019} for steering of the soft robot body by coordinating pressures in three series pouch motor actuators placed circumferentially around the body of the robot.
-Additionally, we developed a method of coordinating the voltages sent to the base motor and the tip motor to allow growth and retraction without building up slack in the tail and to allow retraction of the soft robot body without buckling.
-For simplicity, we used open-loop voltage control of the motors with no encoders.
+We used the base, joystick, and steering control algorithm presented in \cite{CoadRAM2020} to steer the soft robot body by coordinating pressures (0-14~kPa) in the three series pouch motor actuators placed circumferentially around the body of the robot.
+Additionally, we developed a method of coordinating the voltages sent to the base motor and the retraction device motors to allow growth and retraction without building up slack in the tail or buckling the body.
+For simplicity, we used open-loop voltage control of the motors with no position sensing.

-\paragraph{Growth} During growth, the desired operation was that the pressure in the soft robot body would be set to a pressure higher than that needed to grow at the desired speed, the motor in the base would be backdriven to let out the tail material without building up slack in the tail, and the motors at the tip (which are not as backdrivable) would be controlled to release the material at the desired speed.
-To achieve this, we set the voltage of the motor in the robot base to the highest voltage in the growth direction before the motor began spinning with no load applied, and we set the voltage of the motor in the retraction device based on the joystick input to be between the highest voltage in the growth direction before the motor began spinning with no load applied and the highest allowable voltage.
-Using this control method, the soft robot body with our tip mount attached is able to grow at a maximum speed of 5~cm/s.
+\paragraph{Growth} During growth, the pressure in the soft robot body was set (using the joystick) higher than needed to grow at the desired speed (0-17~kPa), the motor in the base was backdriven to let out the tail material without building up slack, and the motors in the retraction device (which are not backdrivable) were controlled to release the material at the desired speed.
+To achieve this, we set the voltage of the motor in the robot base to offset static friction in the motor (3.5~V), and the voltage of the motors in the retraction device based on the joystick input to be between 2.4~V and 15~V. Using this control method, the soft robot body with our tip mount attached can grow at a maximum speed of 5~cm/s.